shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Reesu put him down.
 “It would’ve been boring anyway.
 You wouldn’t have been able to do anything.”

-“Yeah, please don’t duel my first mate.
-I don’t want anything happening to him.”
+“Little girl friendly.
+Shank no want hurt little girl.”

 “Ah, no worries.”
-Don appeared behind Captain Johnny, arm around his shoulder.
+Don appeared behind Shank, arm around his shoulder.
 “I have cream pies.”

 “Who?”
-Captain Johnny spun around, drawing his sword.
+Shank spun around, drawing his sword.

 “My cream pies heal you to full health.
 I will sponsor this duel with free cream pies.”